Application Deadline: 2025 Impact Investing Learning and Action Cohort

 What to Expect

-Through a combination of in-person and virtual learning, the cohort will focus on the practical steps needed to activate total resources—leveraging all financial tools to drive mission-aligned impact.
+Through a combination of in-person and virtual learning, the cohort will focus on the practical strategies required to unlock the full potential of your philanthropy’s resources—prioritizing investments in addition to grants, partnerships, and influence—to drive mission-aligned impact.
 Participants will gain the resources, language, and frameworks necessary to guide investment decision-making, collaborate effectively with advisors, and ensure that impact goals are integrated across all assets.

 Sessions will include: